Zuehlke/lego-agent/README.md

 ## Prepare Robot

-Connect the following hardware to the EV3 block:

-- Left motor to port A
-- Right motor to port D
-- Ultrasonic sensor to port 4

 Connect the robot to the same Wi-Fi as your laptop.
 The robot only supports 2.4 GHz networks.
 Upon successful connection, the IP is shown on the top left.
 Make sure you write it down, since you need it later.